 If you are considering Holy Baptism at St Columba’s and you are not a parishioner, we welcome you to join our services and to introduce yourself to our Clergy, so we can give you an opportunity to see what we do.

-We ask that families contact the Rector first before arranging dates and times of funerals.
-We are very strictly following Covid-19 regulations and safe practices, and so it is important that the Rector is aware of your requirements before you book a service.
+We ask that families contact the Rector first before arranging dates and times of funerals as it is important that the Rector is aware of your requirements before you book a service.

 The Rector will arrange a pastoral visit with you, and help you decide on the details and content of the service (for example your choice of hymns and readings), so that it aptly reflects the life of your loved one.